convertigo/c8oprj-lib-franceconnect/readme.md

 # Usage

-Just drop the **FranceConnect** Shared component in on of the pages of you app.
+Just drop the **FranceConnect** Shared component in one of the pages of you application.
 This will automatically perform the FranceConnect OpendID protocol to connect using all the FranceConnect providers.

 # Symbols